forestgrape/coronavirus/2_biological/virion_viability.md

 which are summarized in the table [Viability Data](./virion_viability/notes_on_viability_data.md).

-### Self Decay
+### Self Decay Situations

 > numbers to be checked/confirmed, explorative section

-Self decay is always observed, even without decay inducing extern factors.
-However, extern factors can modify the decay rate by changing the internal state e.g. the environment temperature strongly influences the temperature within a virion.
+Self decay denotes the decay without inducing decay factors, therefore it is always observed.
+Extern factors can modify the decay rate by changing the internal state e.g. the environment temperature strongly influences the temperature within a virion.
 Self decay rate yields a lower bound for the decay at a given temperature.

 #### Situations where Self Decay is Important
 In praxis self decay occurs: